bioinformaticsguy/bioinformaticsguy.info/_posts/003_BASH_Essentials_for_BINF/2023-05-29-001-Why_BASH_for_BIOLOGISTS.md

 # What is Bash?

-"If you've seen any movies about hacking, you're probably familiar with black scenes with green text.
+If you've seen any movies about hacking, you're probably familiar with black scenes with green text.
 The hacker sits at the computer, fingers flying across the keyboard, as lines of code and text scroll rapidly across the screen.

 <p style="text-align: center;" style="color:red;"> But what exactly is the hacker doing?
 What is this mysterious text-based interface that they're using?</p>